Oxygen Supply Plant

-How Medical Oxygen is Produced
+How Medical Oxygen is Supplied to Hospitals?

 Medical oxygen is produced through separation of atmospheric air by liquefaction and distillation with purity of over 99% keeping various impurities within permissible limits as described above.
 Cryogenically produced and medically approved oxygen is fed into hospital piping systems.
 Purification units with twin molecular sieves keep moisture, CO2 and CO levels below those found in medical oxygen delivered in cylinders.